STEllAR-GROUP/NAIRI_20/README.md

 Build on tripod of existing robust software:
 1. HPX C++ standard conforming (10+ years and running) runtime, also:
-   + widely used in open-source community and national labs:
+   + widely used in opensource community and national labs:
      * Octo-Tiger
      * DCA++

    + supports dataflow programming paradigms; both CPU and GPU tasks.
      * control over **parallelism** and **concurrency** (<u>concurrency between nodes</u>)

    + backend of many existing libraries:
      * Phylanx
      * blaze, blaze_cuda
      * FleCSI
      * Kokkos

 2. Python

 3. [MLIR](https://mlir.llvm.org/docs/LangRef/) is designed to be used in three different forms:
    - a human-readable textual form **suitable for debugging**